SwJay/intime-sigmod/Readme.md

 # Readme

-This the code repository for paper ID 567.
+This the code repository for paper "InTime: Towards Performance Predictability In Byzantine Fault Tolerant Proof-of-Stake Consensus" in SIGMOD'25.

 ## Intime